Table of Contents

 - Can be of formed objects (faces, people, crosses, tridents, crosses, angels, devils, parts of bodies, etc.) or formless (lights, shadows, shapeless images, etc.)

 - Hallucinations, where the individuals experience visions of complete scenes, are called scenic or panoramic hallucinations (e.g. war scenes, mob fighting scenes)

 - Visual hallucinations are usually seen in organic states like Lewy body dementia, drug intoxication, delirium; they are less commonly seen in Schizophrenia

 They are hallucinations of bodily sensations.
+These hallucinations are experienced due to increased activity of the primary somatosensory cortex, the posterior parietal cortex, and the thalamus.
 Somatic hallucinations are classified in different sub-types based on the specific sensation that is replicated.